-How does the process of implementing the Actions and timeframes foreseen, Implementation SD transition activities look like? process Which institutions and stakeholders are Institutions and stakeholders involved, Innovative forms involved in the implementation? of collaboration To what extent are 'Politics', 'Polity' and Relationship between state actors and non-state actors; 'Policy' taken all in consideration?
-Institutional architecture; Policy instruments
+"SD transition" activities designed?
+Which ministries/institutions and Ministries/institutions and stakeholders involved, stakeholders are involved in the Key actors, Innovative form of collaboration process of developing the SD transition activities?
+Is there a monitoring and evaluation Monitoring and evaluation, Concrete objectives phase described? and targets, Mid-term goals, reflexivity, learning How does the process of Actions and timeframes foreseen, Implementation implementing the SD transition process activities look like?
+Which institutions and stakeholders Institutions and stakeholders involved, Innovative are involved in the implementation? forms of collaboration To what extent are 'Politics', 'Polity' Relationship between state actors and non-state and 'Policy' taken all in consideration? actors; Institutional architecture; Policy instruments